 Manifestations involve the joints and sometimes the eyes and/or skin; systemic juvenile idiopathic arthritis may affect multiple organs.

 Children typically have joint stiffness, swelling, effusion, pain, and tenderness, but some children have no pain.
-Joint manifestations may be symmetric or asymmetric, and involve large or small joints.
-Enthesitis typically causes tenderness of the iliac crest and spine, greater trochanter of the femur, patella, tibial tuberosity, or Achilles and plantar fascia insertions.
+Joint manifestations may be symmetric or asymmetric, and involve large and/or small joints.
+Enthesitis typically causes tenderness of the iliac crest and spine, greater trochanter of the femur, patella, tibial tuberosity, Achilles insertion, or plantar fascia insertions.

 Sometimes, JIA interferes with growth and development.
 Micrognathia (receded chin) due to early closure of mandibular epiphyses or limb length inequality (usually the affected limb is longer) may occur.

-The most common ocular abnormality is iridocyclitis (inflammation of the anterior chamber and anterior vitreous) that is typically asymptomatic but sometimes causes blurring of vision and miosis.
-Rarely, in enthesitis-related arthritis, there is conjunctival injection, pain, and photophobia.
+The most common comorbidity is iridocyclitis (inflammation of the anterior chamber and anterior vitreous) that is typically asymptomatic but sometimes causes blurring of vision and miosis.
+Rarely, in enthesitis-related arthritis, there are also the more common uveitis manifestations of conjunctival injection, pain, and photophobia.
 Iridocyclitis can result in scarring (synechia), cataracts, glaucoma, or band keratopathy.
 Iridocyclitis is most common in oligoarticular JIA, developing in nearly 20% of patients, especially if patients are positive for antinuclear antibodies (ANA).
-It may occur in the other forms but is rare in polyarticular RF-positive JIA and systemic JIA.
+It may occur in the other forms but is exceedingly rare in polyarticular RF-positive JIA and systemic JIA.

 Skin abnormalities are present mainly in psoriatic JIA, in which psoriatic skin lesions, dactylitis, and/or nail pits may be present, and in systemic JIA, in which a typical transient rash often appears with fever.
 Rash in systemic JIA may be diffuse and migratory, with urticarial or macular lesions with central clearing.

-Systemic abnormalities in systemic JIA include high fever, rash, splenomegaly, generalized adenopathy (especially of the axillary nodes), and serositis with pericarditis or pleuritis.
+Systemic abnormalities in systemic JIA include high fever, rash, splenomegaly, generalized adenopathy (especially of the axillary nodes), serositis with pericarditis or pleuritis, and interstitial lung disease.
 These symptoms may precede the development of arthritis.
 Fever occurs daily (quotidian) and is often highest in the afternoon or evening and may recur for weeks.
+In 7 to 10% of patients, systemic JIA may be complicated by macrophage activation syndrome, a life-threatening cytokine storm syndrome.

 To diagnose iridocyclitis, a slit-lamp examination should be done even in the absence of ocular symptoms.
-A recently diagnosed patient with oligoarticular or polyarticular JIA should have an eye examination every 3 month if ANA test results are positive and every 6 mo if ANA test results are negative.
+A recently diagnosed patient with oligoarticular or polyarticular JIA should have an eye examination every 3 months if ANA test results are positive and every 6 months if ANA test results are negative.

-Similar to the therapy of patients with adult rheumatoid arthritis, disease-modifying antirheumatic drugs (DMARDs), particularly methotrexate and the biologic agents (eg, etanercept, anakinra), have dramatically changed the therapeutic approach (1).
+Similar to the therapy of patients with adult rheumatoid arthritis, disease-modifying antirheumatic drugs (DMARDs), particularly methotrexate and the biologic agents (eg, etanercept, anakinra, canakinumab, tocilizumab, abatacept), have dramatically changed the therapeutic approach (1, 2, 3).

 Methotrexate is useful for oligoarticular, psoriatic, and polyarticular forms of JIA.
 Adverse effects are monitored as in adults.
-Bone marrow depression and hepatic toxicity are monitored with CBC, AST, ALT, and albumin.
-Occasionally, sulfasalazine is used, especially in cases of suspected spondyloarthropathy.
+Bone marrow depression and hepatic toxicity are monitored with complete blood count, aspartate aminotransferase (AST), alanine aminotransferase (ALT), and albumin.
+Occasionally, sulfasalazine is used, especially in cases of suspected spondyloarthritis.

-TNF-alpha blockade is used if methotrexate is not effective.
-Etanercept is used most commonly at doses of 0.4 mg/kg sc (up to a maximum of 25 mg) twice/wk or 0.8 mg/kg sc (up to 50 mg) once/wk.
-Adalimumab and infliximab are different TNF-alpha antagonists that have been shown to be effective.
-IL-1 blockade with anakinra or canakinumab is particularly effective for systemic JIA.
-Tocilizumab is an IL-6 receptor antagonist that is indicated for the treatment of systemic JIA (2).
+TNF inhibitors are used if methotrexate is not effective.
+Etanercept is used most commonly at doses of 0.8 mg/kg subcutaneously (up to 50 mg) once a week.
+Adalimumab and infliximab are other TNF inhibitors that have been shown to be effective.
+The IL-1 inhibitors anakinra or canakinumab are particularly effective for systemic JIA.
+Tocilizumab, an IL-6 receptor antagonist, is also indicated for the treatment of systemic JIA.

-JIA encompasses a number of different arthritides in children that differ in clinical and laboratory manifestations.
+Juvenile idiopathic arthritis (JIA) encompasses a number of different chronic, noninfectious arthritides in children that differ in clinical and laboratory manifestations.

 Suspect JIA in children with symptoms of arthritis, signs of iridocyclitis, generalized adenopathy, splenomegaly, or unexplained rash or prolonged fever.